-- Inspect the RLX Control Handle, look for the following: - The lever must not seal the opening on the control, unless the safety lever lock is pulled down. - The handle lever must return to the "up" position when released. - The safety lever lock must return to the "up" position when the handle lever is released. - Both the handle lever and safety lever lock must move freely with no drag or binding.
+- Inspect the RLX Control Handle, look for the following: - The lever must not engage the switch unless the safety lever lock is pulled down.
+See Section 4.2. - The handle lever must return to the "up" position when released.

+- The safety lever lock must return to the "up" position when the handle lever is released. - Both the handle lever and safety lever lock must move freely with no drag or binding.